 Although Moon was inspired by jazz drumming greats such as Gene Krupa.

-We love Rich’s chops, though.
-For the record, here’s his opinion on rock drumming and matched grip.
+We love Rich’s chops!
+And for the record, here’s his opinion on rock drumming and matched grip.

-Rich was famous for his forthright opinions (such as with country music), but we do think you can’t undermine what the likes of Castillo do.
+Rich was famous for his forthright opinions (such as with country music).
+And we do think he’s wrong here, you can’t undermine rock drummers.
+It’s just a different style of playing.

-We don’t even like the type of genre he usually plays for—heavy metal, primarily.
-Queens of the Stone Age and Led Zeppelin are the limit for us there.
+We don’t particularly like heavy metal.
+Queens of the Stone Age and Led Zeppelin are the limit for us there and they don’t often drift through into total squealing guitars and pounding double bass pedals.

 His style is very precise, highly physical, and requires excellent timing.

-The live gigs he did for the band between 2002 and 2006 demand a remarkable level of fitness and endurance.
+The live gigs he did for the band between 2002 and 2006 demanded a remarkable level of fitness and endurance.

-Plus, Castillo’s berserk facial expressions are endlessly entertaining—if slightly alarming.
+Plus, Castillo’s berserk facial expressions were endlessly entertaining—if slightly alarming.